barbierlaurent/earthday/plugins/user-submitted-posts/readme.txt

 	[user-submitted-posts]                        : displays the form on any Post or Page [usp-login-form]                              : displays a login/register/password form
-	[usp_display_posts]                           : displays list of all submitted posts [usp-reset-button url="https://example.com/"] : displays a button to reset the form [usp_access cap="read" deny=""][/usp_access]  : limits access to specific user capability [usp_visitor deny=""][/usp_visitor]           : limits access to visitors (not logged in) only
+	[usp_display_posts]                           : displays list of all submitted posts [usp_gallery]                                 : displays a gallery of all submitted images for the current post [usp-reset-button url="https://example.com/"] : displays a button to reset the form [usp_access cap="read" deny=""][/usp_access]  : limits access to specific user capability [usp_visitor deny=""][/usp_visitor]           : limits access to visitors (not logged in) only